Jethet/udemycourses-databases/learn-sql-postgresql/keywordsSQL.md

 ```

 **Alter table**
 * To change the structure of an existing table, you use PostgreSQL ALTER TABLE statement.
 The syntax is:
 `ALTER TABLE table_name action;`
-* The following changes to an existing table are available:
+* The following changes to an existing table are available (data_type can be INT, VARCHAR, etc.):
 ```
 ALTER TABLE table_name
-ADD COLUMN column_name datatype column_constraint;
+ADD COLUMN column_name data_type column_constraint;

 ALTER TABLE table_name
 DROP COLUMN column_name;